What to take on the day of Surgery

 Things to Bring With You

-On the day of the surgery please bring along your surgical support garment as you will need this directly after your surgery.
-You will find it is more comfortable to be in loose-fitting clothing as you may be sore or swollen in the first few days after surgery; choose items that have easy zips or buttons and avoid clothing that lifts over your head as this may be troublesome for stretching wounds or stitches.
+On the day of the surgery please bring along your surgical support garment as you will need this immediately after your surgery.
+You will find it more comfortable to be in loose-fitting clothing as you may be sore or swollen in the first few days after surgery; choose items that have easy zips or buttons and avoid clothing that lifts over your head as this may be troublesome for stretching wounds or stitches.
 A supply of fresh underwear, socks and clothing will prove very useful throughout your stay.
 It may also be a good idea to name your belongings where possible.

-Items that many patients might like to bring in a bag containing personal toiletries could include: soap or shower gel, toothbrush and toothpaste, dental floss, hair care products, brush or comb, deodorant, face cloth or flannel, face creams, and moisturizer, lip balm and razors.
+Items that many patients might like to bring in a bag containing personal toiletries could include: soap or shower gel, toothbrush and toothpaste, dental floss, hair care products, brush or comb, deodorant, face cloth or flannel, face creams, and moisturiser, lip balm and razors.
 You may have other products that you use in your daily routine and would like to bring along.

-In all of the private rooms at the hospital, you will find a television available for your use, but you are more than welcome to bring along tablets, laptops, Kindle, books, magazines or crossword/puzzle books to keep you occupied.
+You are more than welcome to bring along tablets, laptops, Kindle, books, magazines or crossword/puzzle books to keep you occupied.

 Your pre and aftercare nurse and patient care team will be available throughout your hospital stay should you have any questions, concerns or need help and advice.
 If you would like to speak to a member of our medical care team or discuss your surgery in more detail please call us on 0330 124 4780.

-Ask us now or book your consultation
+Ask us now or book your no-obligation consultation

 We always welcome you to ask questions, but we also ask you to have realistic expectations and choose long-term quality over fancy packaging or cheap prices.